The Rise of Women Traders

 This could explain why the proportion of women who prefer spread betting, investing, social trading, and binary options trading is higher than the proportion of men who prefer these trading styles.
 Overall, however, the distribution of preferred trading styles is quite similar between men and women, suggesting that women who are entering online trading are not adopting a significantly different approach to men.

-Preferred Online Trading Style by Gender See Appendix A for raw data2.
-Women Prefer Well-Designed Forex Trading Platforms
+Preferred Online Trading Style by Gender See Appendix A for raw data

 The majority of women preferred UFX, a fully regulated broker based in Cyprus and regulated by the Cyprus Securities Exchange Commission (CySEC).
 One of the notable features of this and the other platforms in the top five preferred by women is that they are all very intuitive and user-friendly.
 They all provide access to Forex trading and CFDs and they offer a good degree of support.

-The Percentage of Male to Female Visitors by Brokerage Service See Appendix B for raw data3.
-42% of Women Classify Themselves as Experienced
+The Percentage of Male to Female Visitors by Brokerage Service See Appendix B for raw data

 It comes as no surprise that a higher proportion of women classify themselves as beginners as compared to men.
 That said, of the 26,000 traders questioned, a rather high 41.8% of women classed themselves as experienced, which shows that a significant number of women are already participating in trading the markets.

-Distribution of Traders that Classify Themselves as Experienced or Inexperienced4.
-Women May be Better Traders
+Distribution of Traders that Classify Themselves as Experienced or Inexperienced

 Whilst women tend to be more risk-averse, there is evidence to suggest that this more cautious approach to trading could deliver better results.
 According to one recent study by Lu, Swan and Westerholm, female stock traders were more prone to buying when markets were falling, losing out in the short term, but resulting in significant gains in the longer term, as they purchased stock when prices were low.
 This resulted in women returning as much as 43% on individual stocks, and 21.4% over a portfolio of 28 stocks.
 Men had more of a tendency to buy and sell assets quickly, and to trade in the opposite direction to women, resulting in overall losses.

 In an observation made by Deaux and Farris in 1977, men were more likely to be overconfident when acting in an arena that is traditionally male-dominated.
 Numerous trading models predict that overconfidence is linked to excessive trading to the detriment of the trader, and studies have supported this theory.
-In Barber and Odeanโs 2001 study, they concluded that aggressive trading strategies displayed by men led them to underperform in comparison to women.
+In Barber and Odean’s 2001 study, they concluded that aggressive trading strategies displayed by men led them to underperform in comparison to women.

 The same principles apply to Forex trading, and if more women share their positive online trading results, then even more women are likely to sign up.